Highland Radio: History

+Highland began broadcasting on 15 March 1990.

 On 31 May 2005, it was announced that the station was to be purchased by Scottish Radio Holdings for €7 million.
 However, SRH itself was acquired by Emap 21 days later.
 The deal was cleared by both the BCI and the Irish Competition Authority.
 Emap's sole changes to the station were increasing the bandwidth of their web streams from 20 kbit/s to 128 kbit/s, with no format or presenter changes.

 Denis O'Brien's Communicorp was the highest bidder for Emap's Irish operations when that company decided to sell its radio stations, buying FM104, Highland Radio and Today FM on 14 July 2007.
 In October 2007, the Broadcasting Commission of Ireland (BCI) approved Communicorp's proposed takeover of Today FM and Highland Radio, but not FM104.
 The deal was completed by January 2008.
 Due to a Competition Authority decision, Communicorp was required to sell-on FM104, which it did (to UTV Media) immediately upon its acquisition.
 O'Brien offloaded Highland Radio in mid-2008.

 Orangold, a company owned by the Rabbitt family, completed the purchase of Highland Radio from Denis O'Brien's Communicorp Group in July 2008.
 Gerry Rabbitt is a founder shareholder of Galway Bay FM and was managing director of Galway Bay FM for 10 years.